inetrg/spoki/README.md

 The script blocks until it receives a reply from Spoki.
 When finished it should print DONE on the screen.

-While interaction with Spoki is instant it does not flush the write buffer regularly and it might take a bit to write the logs to disk.
+While interaction with Spoki is instant Spoki does not flush the write buffer regularly and it might take a bit to write the logs to disk.
 You can check that the events show up in the log, e.g., by grep'ing for the start of the sequence number the tool uses for the packets. `12981`.
 The log that contains the events matches the pattern `YYYY-MM-DD.HH:00:00.TAG.spoki.tcp.raw.TIMESTAMP.csv`.
 Here is an example from my local setup (with an added header):

 ```
 $ cat 2021-10-13.14:00:00.test.spoki.tcp.raw.1634133600.csv | grep 12981